Jackson County MN genealogy website!

 Jackson County is located in southwest Minnesota and borders Iowa.

 Welcome to the Jackson Co MN genealogy website! ------PLEASE READ!

 My name is Randy Wendel (meet Randy), Rootsweb MNGenWeb volunteer County Coordinator and webmaster for Jackson County, MN since May 2007, and lifetime member of the Jackson Co Hist.
 Society.
-The Jackson County Historical Society does not have a website but is fully aware of this one which I maintain, but please feel free to say "hello" to Mike, director of JCHS, should you ever visit to talk with him.
-Mike and I communicate somewhat regularly and it's not unusual for researchers to contact him for items or information after having visited here or corresponded with me.
-My goal is to keep this website regularly updated with Jackson Co genealogy and Jackson Co Historical Society information.
+The Jackson County Historical Society does not have a website but you may contact them directly for any questions and research.
+I try my best to keep this website regularly updated with Jackson Co genealogy information which is sent to me by people like you to share with others.
 It is my primary goal to concentrate on the PEOPLE and genealogical roots of Jackson County, although there may be some expansion to other direct historical information (i.e. events and buildings) in Jackson county since it may have been an important or direct factor in the life of someone (genealogical standpoint).
 I'm always interested in contributions to post on this website so please pass along any photos, person or family history/genealogy related items!
 Also be aware I live 150-miles from Jackson County (Bloomington MN) and the distance keeps me from regular on-site research activities, cemetery visits for this website or volunteer work at the historical society/museum for that matter.
 Therefore, the least I can do in any volunteer-capacity on a regular basis is maintain this web site.

 Click here to email me with questions, submissions, etc.